An Illustrated Map

 Featuring Manchester’s Most Iconic and Growing Tech Industries

-This map took off and was shared over 80,000 times on various social media platforms.
-It has now become a tool for tech companies and talent scouting organizations throughout the region.
+Amy’s map took off and was shared over 80,000 times on social media.
+It has since become a tool for tech companies and talent scouting organizations throughout the region.

 Supporting HR professionals who not only have to “sell” the job and their organization as a whole, but also the Manchester community.